 But the clipart I ended up using was so stylized that I knew it would be perfect for a test run.
 I didn’t really expect it to come as good on my first try, so I never ended up doing the second one as I originally intended!
 C’est la vie!

-If you’re interested in trying out this project, I’ve included jpeg files of the beetle and stoplight clipart that I used below.
-Since the record album was 12″ wide, I brought the graphic into Powerpoint and set it to print on legal sized paper.
-I then enlarged the clipart to 12″ in width so it would span the entire vinyl album.
+Since the record album is 12″ wide, I scaled the clipart to that size in Powerpoint and set it to print on legal sized paper.
 As you’ll see in the final reveal, I used a mirror image of the clipart shown below.